Aurora Nedelcu

 Brief biography

 Dr. Aurora Nedelcu received her BSc (Biology) from Babes-Bolyai University (Cluj-Napoca, Romania) in 1988.
-Prior to coming to Canada to start her PhD, Dr. Nedelcu has worked for several years as a Biology teacher in a Secondary School, as a Research Scientist in an Electron Microscopy Lab, and as an Assistant Professor of Biochemistry.
+Prior to coming to Canada to start her PhD, Dr. Nedelcu worked for several years as a Biology teacher in a Secondary School, as a Research Scientist in an Electron Microscopy Lab, and as an Assistant Professor of Biochemistry.

-She completed her PhD (Biology) at Dalhousie University (1993-1997) and then continued her training as a postdoctoral fellow in the Organelle Genome Megasequencing Lab at the Universite de Montreal (1998) and as an NSERC Postdoctoral Fellow and Research Associate in the Ecology and Evolutionary Biology Department at the University of Arizona (1998 – 2002).
+She completed her PhD (Biology) at Dalhousie University (1993-1997) and then continued her training as a postdoctoral fellow in the Organelle Genome Megasequencing Lab at the Université de Montréal (1998) and as an NSERC Postdoctoral Fellow and Research Associate in the Ecology and Evolutionary Biology Department at the University of Arizona (1998 – 2002).

 Dr. Nedelcu’s general research interests center around understanding how and why biological systems evolve, especially in terms of major innovations and the emergence of new levels of complexity.
 Most of her current research is rooted in the framework of transitions in individuality and complexity (at a conceptual level) and of cellular responses to stress, gene co-option and trade-offs (at a mechanistic level).
-She is using a combination of approaches (experimental and theoretical), spanning various levels of biological organization (genes, genomes, cells, individuals) and fields(genetics/genomics, molecular/cell/developmental biology, experimental evolution).
+She uses a combination of approaches (experimental and theoretical), spanning various levels of biological organization (genes, genomes, cells, individuals) and fields (genetics/genomics, molecular/cellular/developmental biology, experimental evolution).

 Specific areas include: